CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 ## Migration

-To migrate from pod-based mounts to DaemonSet mounts:
+To migrate from Pod-based mounts to DaemonSet mounts:

-1. Enable the feature flags in CSI driver
+1. Enable the feature flags in CSI Driver
 2. Create a new StorageClass with desired node affinity
 3. Migrate PVCs to the new StorageClass
-4. Old mount pods will be replaced by DaemonSet pods
+4. Old Mount Pods will be replaced by DaemonSet Pods

 ## Troubleshooting

-### DaemonSet pods not created
+### DaemonSet Pods not created

 Check if nodes match the affinity rules: